-Exporting gummy supplements to international markets like the European Union (EU) and Canada requires strict adherence to their specific regulatory frameworks.
-Success hinges on understanding and complying with the laws governing food, food supplements, novel foods, and labeling in each destination.
-As a manufacturer, we ensure all products are developed and documented to meet these rigorous standards.
+Exporting gummy supplements to the European Union (EU) or Canada means you have to follow their specific rules.
+Success depends on understanding the laws about food, supplements, novel foods, and labeling in each place.
+As a manufacturer, we make sure our products are developed and documented to meet these standards.

 Key Regulatory Bodies and Frameworks

-Each region has its own primary regulatory authority with distinct rules:
+Each region has its own regulator with distinct rules:

 - European Union (EU): Regulation is primarily under EC No 178/2002 (General Food Law) and Directive 2002/46/EC on Food Supplements.
 The European Food Safety Authority (EFSA) plays a key role in safety assessments.